wafaehamdaoui/calculator/README.md

 ```

 ## Demo:

-These video in the links shows how the Calculator works.
+This video in the links shows how the Calculator works.

 Addition example : https://github.com/wafaehamdaoui/calculator/blob/main/Addition.gif

+## conclusion:

+Now our calculator is ready to do any basic operation and some complexe operation like pow and sqrt.

+what we can look for now is to adding the three or more operand such as (24 * 23 + 23)!